The Climate Coalition

 The Climate Coalition is an organisation dedicated to action against climate change in the United Kingdom.

+Overview

 The Climate Coalition is the operating name of the registered charity The Climate Movement.
-Along with its sister organisations Stop Climate Chaos Cymru and Stop Climate Chaos Scotland, the group includes over 130 organisations — including the National Trust, Women's Institute, Oxfam, and the RSPB.
+Along with its sister organisations Stop Climate Chaos Cymru and Stop Climate Chaos Scotland, the group includes over 130 organisations - including the National Trust, Women's Institute, Oxfam, the Salvation Army, and the RSPB.

-It held the biggest ever climate lobby on 26 June 2019, with over 12,000 arriving at Parliament to tell their representatives urgent action is needed.
 It holds two main annual campaigns: Show The Love and Speak Up Week, as well as the Green Heart Hero Awards.

+History

+The Climate Coalition was founded in 2005.
+It was originally called Stop Climate Chaos.

+By 2015, the organisation had gained celebrity endorsement, and the first Show The Love campaign was backed by Ridley Scott, Stephen Fry, Dermot O'Leary, Alison Steadman, Raymond Blanc, Meera Syal and others.
+This contributed to UK political leaders promising to tackle climate change.

+It held a climate rally on 26 June 2019, with over 12,000 arriving at Parliament to tell their representatives urgent action is needed.